iguanajuice/semi-automatic-arch/README.md

 # Usage:

 **Disclaimer: This guide is for UEFI only.
-I also recommend not installing to a disk with important data on it, unless you know what you're doing.**
+I also recommend not installing to a disk with important data on it, unless you know what you're doing or have a backup.**

 Locate target disk: `lsblk` *- In this guide we'll use the name `/dev/sda`, be sure to substitute `/dev/sda` with your disk's actual name.*